 Benzene and the Shipping Industry

-Individuals that work in the shipping and transport industry handle thousands of different products during the course of their employment and in many cases, may not even know exactly what they are transporting other than the name of the product.
+Individuals who work in the shipping and transport industry handle thousands of different products during the course of their employment and in many cases, may not even know exactly what they are transporting other than the name of the product.

 Because such an array of products are handled by this industry on a regular basis, many individuals may not realize they have been exposed to high concentrations of benzene until they begin experiencing side effects.